 What is Contract Management Software?

-It is here that Contract Management Software or Contract Lifecycle Management Software (CLM software) can provide tremendous value.
+Contract management software manages the entire lifecycle of the contract through the use of technology and automation.
+This lifecycle starts with the creation of the contract, itself, and progresses on to both the negotiation and approval process.
+Once approved, the contract must be signed, stored, and managed.
+Included in this management are renewals, terminations, deliverables and the fulfillment of a variety of obligations.
+As the complexity of contracts increases so does the task of adequately managing these contracts.
+It is here that Contract Management Software provides tremendous value.
 Contract Management Software platforms allow many of these processes to be proactively managed.
-Contracts can be created from pre-approved templates through an easy to use wizard experience.
-Negotiation processes can proceed more fluidly with automatic redlining and check in check out document management functionality.
+Contracts can be created from pre-approved templates through an easy-to-use wizard experience.
+Negotiation processes can proceed more fluidly with automatic redlining and check-in check-out document management functionality.
 Tasks can be created and assigned, bottlenecks escalated, and reports created.
-Permissions can be applied, key terms identified, and obligations can be managed – all through the use of automation.
+Permissions can be applied, key terms identified, and obligations can be managed – all through automation.

 Why Does Contract Management Matter to My Business?

-The Tactical Benefit of an Effective Contract Management Process
+The Tactical Benefit of an Effective Contract Management Software Process

 At a tactical level, effective contract management allows for the minimization of lost time, and for the maximization of resource output.
 Consider, if you will, the current contract management process within your organization.
 When you want to request a contract – whether because you are interested in buying goods and services or in selling your company’s products – where do you go, and how do you do it?
 Once you have requested a contract, how long does it take you to receive it or to get it approved?
 What is the approval process?
 And, once approved, how does one go about having this contract signed?
 Prior to the implementation of our Contacts 365 contract management software platform, many of our very own customers spent endless amounts of time on only this - the initial part - of their contract management process.